HUST-NingKang-Lab/ONN4MST/README.md

 Ontology-aware Neural Network for Mircobiome sample Source Tracking!

 <img src="image/Figure1.png">
 This program is designed to perform fast and accurate biome source tracking among millions of samples from hundreds of niches.
 The biome ontology is organized as a tree-like structure, which have six layers.
 The Neural Network is also organized in six layers, which could produce a hierarchical classification result.
 Each input sample is represented by a species realtive abundance ".tsv" file, which can be produced by Qiime or obtained from EBI.
-The output is a biome source ".txt" file, which shows you which biome (niche) the input sample is most likely comes from.<br>
+The output is a biome source ".txt" file, which shows you which biome (niche) the input sample is most likely comes from.

 The preprocessing program can make the data preprocess and sample statistical analysis of the Ontology-aware Neural Network easier.
 For very time-consuming big data calculation, any minor data or program errors can cost days or even weeks.
 Using this program to check the integrity of all data and error values before processing can greatly reduce the probability of program running errors.

 #### Repository structure